• As low as $165/Night

 About the Area

 This vacation home is located in Charleston.
-The area's natural beauty can be seen at Fort Sumter and Fort Moultrie National Historical Park and James Island County Park, while Charleston Music Hall and Music Farm are cultural highlights.
-Looking to enjoy an event or a game while in town?
-See what's happening at Joseph P. Riley, Jr. Park or TD Arena.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
+Looking to enjoy an event or a game?
+See what's going on at Credit One Stadium or North Charleston Coliseum and Performing Arts Center.

 Special Instructions